 What is your favorite thing to make at the restaurant?

 The forecast is rainy.
-You need a home improvement project?
+Do you need a home improvement project?
 Make some confit!

 Head over to Foremost Wine Co for Raw night, brunch, happy hour with the girls or a dinner with your sweetheart.
 No matter what you do, make sure you say hi to Chef Julie.